-Joint BA or BS and MPA Pathway
+What is the combined BS or BS and MPA Pathway Program?

-Qualified students in any undergraduate major who are accepted into the joint pathway program may take up to 12 hours of graduate courses in public administration that will count for completion of both their bachelor’s degree and the professional MPA degree.
+Qualified students in any undergraduate major who are accepted into the combined pathway program may take up to 12 hours of graduate courses in public administration that will count for completion of both their bachelor’s degree and the professional MPA degree.
 Completion of any combination of 12 hours in public administration, taken at either the undergraduate or graduate level, will count toward an undergraduate minor.
 The Askew School does not offer an undergraduate major, but students in majors such as Interdisciplinary Social Sciences, Political Science, or International Affairs who can apply undergraduate courses in public administration toward their majors may take corresponding graduate level courses that will count toward both their major and the MPA degree requirements.

 About 27% of persons in the U.S. workforce work for either governments or not-for-profit organizations.
 The Master of Public Administration degree prepares graduates to become managers or analysts at all levels of government – local, state, federal, and international – and in domestic nonprofit organizations or international nongovernmental organizations (NGOs).
 In governments, MPA graduates work as managers and analysts in executive agencies, as staff members for legislatures, and as court administrators.
-Many of our graduates also become managers in for profit businesses, especially those that deal closely with governments.
+Many of our graduates also become managers in for-profit businesses, especially those that deal closely with governments.

 Future demand for managers and analysts in government and related organizations is expected to be strong.
-In the federal government, especially, large portions of the “baby boom” work force are expected to retire in the near future.
+In the federal government, especially, large portions of the “baby boom” workforce are expected to retire in the near future.
 Fields like procurement will be especially hard hit by the exodus of experienced professionals who will need to be replaced by newly graduated professionals.
 Jobs in local governments tend to increase in line with local population growth, so opportunities at the local level have historically been strong in Florida.
 The nonprofit sector has been one of the strongest sectors of our economy in recent decades in creation of new jobs.
 The nonprofit sector is especially well suited to students with an entrepreneurial spirit.
 Whether they plan to work in nonprofits, in governments, or elsewhere, MPA students tend to be people who want to do something meaningful in their lives and to make a difference.